CASE STUDY: PUBLIC RELATIONS

 A media strategy that turns real-time monitoring into impact with speed and accuracy

-Our always-on media strategy met the moment – we continuously monitored relevant topics to identify opportunities, while also monitoring the reporters and outlets covering specific angles.
+Our rapid response media strategy met the moment – we continuously monitored relevant topics to identify opportunities, while also monitoring the reporters and outlets covering specific angles.

 In addition to our regional media, we focused on a core list of national outlets’ coverage of the shutdown and the SNAP issue, reaching out to the right reporters with an offer of Catherine D’Amato as a resource.